Last updated March 16th, 2023.

-Homebuyers are so unwilling to live in a used home, that it’s practically impossible to sell second-hand in Japan.
+Homebuyers are so unwilling to live in a used home that it’s practically impossible to sell second-hand in Japan.

 The only thing that appreciates or retains its value, at least here in Japan, is the land underneath a house.

-In addition, this custom is paired a history of regular natural disasters and the cultural aftershock of atomic bombs.
+In addition, this custom is paired with a history of regular natural disasters and the cultural aftershock of atomic bombs.

 Put simply, it has become perfectly normal in Japan to build or restructure one’s home every few decades.

-Just to put the stark asymmetry between Japan and the Western world into context: In the U.S. and Eurozone, newly built properties only account for about 10% of home sales, while in Japan the proportions were flipped.
+Just to put the stark asymmetry between Japan and the Western world into context: In the U.S. and Eurozone, newly built properties only account for about 10% of home sales, while in Japan, the proportions were flipped.

 As such, around 90% of houses bought and sold in Japan were new developments.

-Given this unique real estate environment, this article will cover the top ten Japanese property developers to invest in, which is a requirement to know for any enterprising investor wishing to participate in Japan’s real estate market.
+Given this unique real estate environment, this article will cover the top ten Japanese property developers to invest in, which is a requirement for any enterprising investor wishing to participate in Japan’s real estate market.

 Mitsubishi Estate

-Sanno Park Tower, a 44-story skyscraper located in Tokyo; and the Marunouchi Building, a 37-story skyscraper located in Tokyo are two more of Mitsubishi Estate’s most well-known developments.
+Sanno Park Tower, a 44-story skyscraper located in Tokyo, and the Marunouchi Building, a 37-story skyscraper located in Tokyo, are two more of MitsubishiEstate’s most well-known developments.

 Furthermore, their technical prowess is shown in their more recent projects in which they maintain a majority stake in a redevelopment project north of Tokyo station, which includes what will be the tallest building in Japan.

-Mitsubishi Estate’s large property portfolio, established history, proven reliability, and wide-range of projects – from residential, to commercial and retail – all help them rank as Japan’s top property developer.
+Mitsubishi Estate’s large property portfolio, established history, proven reliability, and wide range of projects – from residential to commercial and retail – all help them rank as Japan’s top property developer.

 Ticker Symbol: TYO: 8802